This is one of several stories based on my first playthrough of Fallout 4, a supplement to the main story with my own role-playing & headcanon.

 “Thanks for telling me.
 I… I should go.
 See how Mac’s doing.”

-He still had a hold of her hand and he pulled her toward the dance floor, sliding his arm around her waist.
+“Dream a Little Dream of Me” started playing on the radio.
+He pulled her toward the dance floor, sliding his arm around her waist.

 “MacCready’s fine.
 Let’s dance.”

 ~ J.L.
 Hilton